Powerlearnproject/se-assignment-day-2-git-and-github-danieledgar/README.md

 - Reviewers provide feedback; changes can be made if needed.
 - Once approved, click Merge Pull Request.
 ## Discuss the concept of "forking" a repository on GitHub.
 How does forking differ from cloning, and what are some scenarios where forking would be particularly useful?
+- Forking creates an independent copy of a repository under a different user’s account, while cloning copies a repository to a local machine.
+- Forking allows contributors to propose changes to the original project, while cloning is mainly used for personal development.
+- A fork remains separate from the original repository until changes are merged, while a clone stays connected to the original unless explicitly forked.
 ## Examine the importance of issues and project boards on GitHub.
 How can they be used to track bugs, manage tasks, and improve project organization?
 Provide examples of how these tools can enhance collaborative efforts.
 Issues and project boards help in organizing development by: